On The Trail

 The primary mandate of GVTA is to acquire and maintain trails in the Grand River watershed.
 Consider joining us and partaking in trail maintenance!

-Check back later for details of a September trail maintenance day.
+Upcoming Trail Maintenance : Check back later for details of upcoming trail maintenance days.

 We welcome anyone intertested in any volunteer position.
 In particular we have the following Open Positions.